UMAprotocol/optimistic-truth-bot/README.md

 # Large Language Oracle for UMA Protocol

-A system for using large language models (via Perplexity API) to resolve Optimistic Oracle proposals in the UMA protocol.
+A system for using large language models to resolve Optimistic Oracle proposals in the UMA protocol.

 ## Repository Structure